naimurborno/Latent-Based-Continual-Learning-with-Dual-Layered-Distillation-and-a-Streamlined-U--Net-for-Efficien/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue)]()

-A PyTorch-based framework for **Weight‑Shared Distilled Diffusion (WSDD)** — a compact, efficient diffusion model that reuses weights across timesteps, distilled for faster sampling without quality loss.
+A PyTorch-based framework for **Latent-Based Continual Learning with Dual-Layered Distillation and a Streamlined U- Net for Efficient Text-to-Image Generation** — a compact, efficient diffusion model that reuses weights across timesteps, distilled for faster sampling without quality loss.

 ---